ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 7.)
 Under Build Settings -> Player Settings -> XR Settings check Virtual Reality Supported and choose Oculus via the plus symbole.

 8.)
-Remove "Canves", "ExampleController", "PointCloud", "Environmental Light" and "EventSystem" from the Hierachy in Unity so you are left with "ARCore Device" and "Directional light"
+Remove "Canves", "ExampleController", "PointCloud", "Environmental Light" and "EventSystem" from the Hierarchy in Unity so you are left with "ARCore Device" and "Directional light"

 9.)
 Click on "First Person Camera" under "ARCore Device".
 Click the "add Component" button and add "OVR Camera Rig" and "OVR Manager" to the "First Person Camera"